wp-plugins/wp-ecommerce-shop-styling/readme.txt

 *   1.5: new option to send a copy of the invoice to the administrator, improved mails
 *	1.6: Fixed a bug with payment gateways and added an Italian and Hungarian translation
 *   1.7: Added french translation, a new placeholder for numeric price and improved the handling of tax exclusive payments
+*	1.8: Security Update (thanks to Charlie Eriksen via Secunia SVCRP) and also fixed a dompdf error and improved french translation

 == Frequently Asked Questions ==
 please ask your questions in the comments [here](http://haet.at/wp-e-commerce-shop-styling/)